rwieruch/nextjs-firebase-authentication/README.md

 ### .firebaseServiceAccountKey.json file

 Visit [here](https://firebase.google.com/docs/admin/setup/#initialize-sdk) for Firebase Admin SDK and generate a _firebaseServiceAccountKey.json_ file from there which should be in your project's root folder.
 If using git, add it to your _.gitignore_ file.

+### Admin Account

+If you want to have an account with Firebase admin claims, create this Firebase account first via UI, then set the user account's `uid` in _.env_ with `FIREBASE_ADMIN_UID`, and restart your sercer.

 ### Stripe CLI for Webhook in Development Mode